 In 2020 the key amalgam competitors on the international market were Kerr Dental (USA), Dentsply Sirona (USA), SDI limited (Australia), lvoclar Vivadent (Liechtenstein), Ardent (Sweden), Cavex (Netherlands) and Nordiska (Sweden).

 Since then, both US major players Dentsply (in 2020) and Kerr (in 2021) have left the business due to FDA’s safety warning.
 Ardent left in 2022.
-Ivoclar only continues to distribute amalgam on the US market and Cavex and Nordiska stopped the exports by January 2025 due to the revised EU Mercury Regulation.
+Ivoclar stopped the production in October 2025, and Cavex ended the distribution by 31st December 2025 due to the revised EU Mercury Regulation.

-Further European manufacturers like Merz, DMG Europe (both Germany), UnoDent, PrimaDent (both UK), CFPM (France), DMP (Greece), Madespa (Spain), BMS Dental or World Work Srl (Italy) have already completely left the business due to stricter requirements of the new EU Medical Device Regulation.
+Further European manufacturers like Merz, DMG Europe (both Germany), UnoDent, PrimaDent (both UK), CFPM (France), DMP (Greece), Madespa (Spain), BMS Dental or World Work Srl (Italy) have in the meantime left the business due to stricter requirements of the new EU Medical Device Regulation.

-Other manufacturers like New Stetic, Honghai or BAMC have left the business due to national regulations (Cuba and Colombia banned the import and manufacturing of dental amalgam in 2022 and 2023 respectively and China is restricting the construction, renovation, and expansion of dental amalgam production devices since 2019).
+Other manufacturers like New Stetic (Colombia) or BAMC (China) have left the business due to national regulations (Colombia banned the import and manufacturing of dental amalgam in 2023 and China is restricting the construction, renovation, and expansion of dental amalgam production devices since 2019).

-SDI is today by far the global market leader of manufacturing dental amalgam and responsible for a significant contribution to the mercury pollution worldwide.
+SDI limited was able to take over significant market shares from leaving manufacturers and is today by far the international market leader and responsible for a significant contribution to the mercury pollution worldwide.

-According to research findings, around 60 % of amalgam from capsules ends up directly in the waste during processing.
-Especially in countries where there is no adequate hazardous waste management, it pollutes the soil, water and air during waste incineration or other disposal practices.
-But also the mercury in fillings pollutes the environment via crematoria, burials or excretions.
+It needs to be kept in mind that despite all available preventive measures, about 40%-60% of the mercury from amalgam capsules end up into the environment, with the potential of polluting more than 50.000 litres of drinking water per filling.
+Especially in countries without adequate hazardous waste management, it pollutes the soil, water and air during waste incineration or other disposal practices, but also via crematoria, burials or excretions.

-Here is a list of the remaining dental amalgam producers with further information:
+Here is a list of remaining dental amalgam producers with further information:

-– Stocks of manufacturers that cease the production might continue to be available up to the expiry date of max.
-10 years –
+– Stocks of manufacturers that cease the production might continue to be available up to the expiry date of about 10 years –

 www.sdi.com.au